-This release has many improvements while staying true to our product goals: decentralised, open and simple.
+This release has many improvements while staying true to our product goals: decentralized, open and simple.

-Parity Fether connects to Ethereum in a decentralised manner, fetching data from Ethereum nodes rather than forcing users to trust a centralised node or service.
+Parity Fether connects to Ethereum in a decentralized manner, fetching data from Ethereum nodes rather than forcing users to trust a centralized node or service.
 This makes Fether a simple way of transferring Ether and ERC20 tokens on Ethereum.

 Built with React and light.js